yasvanthkohli/Mastering-Data-Analysis-with-SQL/README.md

-Compilation of SQL, data analysis related projects and challenges.
+Compilation of SQL and Data Analysis Related Projects and Challenges for Learning, Practice, and Gaining Valuable Insights from Past Data.

 Built with

-SQL Languages
-SQL
+SQL Languages:
-MySQL
-PostgreSQL
+SQL, MySQL, PostgreSQL

-Tools
-MySQL Workbench
+Tools:
-pgAdmin
+MySQL Workbench, pgAdmin